-8.8.5.
+8.8.9.
 Regulatory Plan

-Regulatory input on the company's TPP is critical to finalize the clinical, nonclinical, and manufacturing studies that define the IPDP.
-While companies may plan an exit strategy prior to bringing a product to late-stage development or to the market, the development and adherence to a logical, expeditious, and fully integrated regulatory plan are advisable to maximize value for any potential purchaser.
+Regulatory input on the company's TPP is critical to finalize the IND-enabling, clinical, nonclinical, and CMC activities that define the IPDP.
+While companies may plan an exit strategy prior to bringing a product to late-stage clinical development (P2 and or P3) or to the market, the development and adherence to a logical, expeditious, and fully integrated regulatory plan is advisable to maximize value for any potential purchaser.

 Accordingly, the Regulatory Plan is an important part of the CPRIT application and an opportunity for the successful applicant to demonstrate proficiency and expertise.
-In detailing the proposed regulatory plan, the applicant should address the following considerations and topics:
+In detailing the proposed regulatory plan, the applicant should address the considerations and topics listed below.